-Lay down area is minimal.
-Phasing and site circulation plans will require early involvement and coordination by the GC/CM.
-Completing detailed preconstruction site, safety, phasing, noise/dust mitigation plans are critical to project success and for maintaining a healthy environment to serve the library patrons.
+There is minimal lay down area.
+Phasing and site circulation plans will require early involvement, and coordination by the GC/CM.
+Completing detailed preconstruction site safety, phasing, noise and dust mitigation plans is critical to project success while maintaining a healthy environment to serve the constituents.

-2) Involvement of GC/CM is critical during design
+b.
+Involvement of GC/CM is critical during design